Essential Scuba Tips to Plan Your Maui Vacation

 Charter your private boat

-2. Choose a Maui Dive Shop
+2. Choose Your Maui Dive Shop

-♦Reef Safe Sunscreen
+♦ Reef Safe Sunscreen

-Fins are tricky.
-They take up a ton of space in your luggage, but it’s nice to have them for both snorkeling and diving.
-If you don’t mind packing them, they are nice to have but keep in mind that you can rent snorkel equipment for a nominal fee from the Snorkel Store, Boss Frog’s, or Snorkel Bob’s dive companies provide fins for you.
-Banyan Tree Divers Maui provides the added luxury of dive boots to protect your feet and high-quality open-heel fins from Mares, Aqua Lung, and other trusted scuba brands.
-Dive boots are necessary for shore diving on Maui.
-Be wary of dive companies that don’t provide boots to protect your feet.
+Dive Fins are tricky.
+Fins take up a ton of space in your luggage.
+But if you don’t mind packing them, having your fins for snorkeling and scuba diving can be nice.
+You can rent snorkel equipment for a nominal fee from the Snorkel Store, Boss Frog’s, or SnorkelBob’s.
+Most scuba companies provide rental fins for you.
+Banyan Tree Divers Maui includes all your rental dive equipment and provides the added luxury of dive boots to protect your feet!
+You use dive boots with high-quality open-heel fins from Aqua Lung, the number one scuba brand.
+Dive boots are necessary for shore diving in Maui.
+The parking lots get hot in the summer, and the sand, too!

 ♦Regulator